Hoyg/azuredevopslabs/labs/vstsextend/eclipse/readme.md

 1. You will need the [**Docker Integration**](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.docker){:target="_blank"} extension installed and enabled on your Azure DevOps Organization.

-1. You will need to provision a team project with [Azure DevOps Demo Generator](https://vstsdemogenerator.azurewebsites.net/?TemplateId=77373&Name=myshuttledocker).
-The template **MyShuttleDocker** is used here.
+1. You will need to provision a team project with [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77371&Name=MyShuttle).
+The template **MyShuttle** is used here.

 ## Exercise 1: Setting up Eclipse